 3. When should I consider registration of my brand name?

 When starting your new business cash flow is key and you don’t want to waste money on unnecessary name registration.
 So what is the cost to protect your brand?

 Cheapest option: Business Name registration.
-Business Name registration is the cheapest option for a business structure with Business Name registration at $34 for one year or $78 for 3 years.
+Business Name registration is the cheapest option for a business structure with Business Name registration and renewal at $35 for one year or $82 for 3 years.
 But remember, if someone Trademarks the name or brand before you do so, you may have an expensive opposition on your hands and you may lose the name altogether.

 Most expensive option: Company Name registration.
 The only protection out of these business options for your personal assets is through a Pty Ltd Company registration.
 This can be a more costly option as you have on-going obligations once you are set up, with lodging of tax statements and audited account requirements but it provides the most protection for personal assets.
 However, just like Business Name registration, you could still lose use of your trading name if you do not register the Trademark.
 General company incorporation costs are around $660.

 Recommended option: Trademark registration.
 You should consider Trademark registration at an early stage of your business.
 Having a Business Name or Company Name does not provide the protection for the business activities and your brand.
 Only Trademark registration does this.
-The application fee for Trademarks starts at $120 per class and once your Trademark is approved, registration fees are $300 per class but registration lasts for 10 years.
+The application fee is $250 per class (or $330 per class for custom descriptions) and, once registered, your Trademark registration lasts for 10 years.